iShezmu/holbertonschool-higher_level_programming/SQL_introduction/README.md

     - Write a script that prints the following description of the table `first_table` from the database `hbtn_0c_0` in your MySQL server.
       - The database name will be passed as an argument of the `mysql` command
       - You are not allowed to use the `DESCRIBE` or `EXPLAIN` statements

+*   6-list_values.sql
+    - Write a script that lists all rows of the table `first_table` from the database `hbtn_0c_0` in your MySQL server.
+      - All fields should be printed
+      - The database name will be passed as an argument of the `mysql` command